Erisfiregamer1/crowdcards/README.md

-# Oh, hi.
+# CrowdCards

-This is a test zone for the CrowdCards Turborepo experiment.
-We're working as fast as we can to get this out ASAP!
+## Development warning!
+This is the new Monorepo version of CrowdCards.
+Things shall be broken, here be dragons!

+A TCG by ErisWS.